A Guide to Rarotonga and Cook Islands Culture

 Cook Islands Traditional Dancing and Island Nights

-Standing the test of time and going mostly unchanged since pre-missionary times, Cook Islander dancing is often reputed as some of the best in Polynesia.
+Standing the test of time and largely unchanged since pre-missionary times, Cook Islander dancing is often regarded as some of the best in Polynesia.

 Cook Islands Dance Competitions